The 6 Best Credit Cards for Groceries in 2021

 Blue Cash Preferred® Card from American Express

 If you can qualify for this premier rewards card, it’s one of the best options around for grocery-related spending.
-It gives you 6% cash back on up to $6,000 per year in U.S. supermarket purchases.
-After that, you get 1% cash back on grocery purchases.
-You’ll also get 3% cash back at U.S. gas stations and some department stores, and 1% cash back on everything else.
+It gives you 6% cash back on up to $6,000 per year on purchases at U.S. supermarkets (after that, earn 1% cash back).
+You’ll also earn 6% back on select U.S. streaming services, 3% cash back at U.S. gas stations and on transit, and 1% cash back on everything else.

-The Blue Cash Preferred® Card from American Express does carry a $95 annual fee.
-But right now, you can easily outearn that fee just with the bonus.
-When you spend $1,000 in purchases in the first three months of card ownership, you’ll get a $250 credit statement reward–enough to cover more than your first two years’ worth of annual fees.
+The Blue Cash Preferred® Card from American Express does carry a $95 ($0 introductory annual fee in the first year) Annual Fee.
+But right now, you can easily out-earn that fee just with the bonus.
+When you spend $3,000 in purchases in the first six months of card ownership, you’ll get a $250 credit statement reward–enough to cover more than your first two years’ worth of annual fees.
+Terms apply.

 Read our Blue Cash Preferred® Card from American Express extensive review.